jacobcvm/Alpha-Knight-Survivor/README.md

 #### Enemy Behavior
 - All enemies:
-  - Play a hit animation and stop moving when hit
+  - Become black when hit
+  - Sword attacks pushes them away from the player
+  - Move back and forth and attack when they have a collision with the player
   - Spawn outside the screen and move toward the player
   - Spawn more frequently as time passes
-  - Stronger enemies spawn less often
+  - Stronger enemies spawn less often than the weaker ones
   - Drop XP on death

 ### 🔹 Magnet Mechanic